makersacademy/airport_challenge/README.md

 Task:
 -----
 We have a request from a client to write the software to control the flow of planes at an airport.
 The planes can land and take off provided that the weather is sunny.
 Occasionally it may be stormy, in which case no planes can land or take off.
-Your task is to test drive the creation of a set of classes/modules to satisfy all the above user stories.
-Use a random number generator to set the weather (it is normally sunny but on rare occasions it may be stormy).
-In your tests, you'll need to use a stub to override random weather to ensure consistent test behaviour.
+The task is to test drive the creation of a set of classes/modules to satisfy all user stories below using a random weather generator to set the weather (it is normally calm but on rare occasions it may be stormy).
+The tests will need you to use a stub to override random weather to ensure consistent test behaviour.

 Requiements:
 -----------